GraemeFulton/ThreeJS-3D-Music-Visualizer/README.md

 # three-js-visualizerOO
-Code related to <a href="Seeing Sounds with Three.js">Seeing Sounds with Three.js project</a>
+The object oriented codebase for my <a href="Seeing Sounds with Three.js">Seeing Sounds with Three.js</a> tutorial series.

 'Seeing Sounds with Three.js' is a tutorial series I have been writing on creative coding.
 The series provides an introduction the world of three.js through developing a music visualizer.